Jjones2022/PasswordGenerator/README.md

 # PasswordGenerator
-AS AN employee with access to sensitive data
+AS an employee with access to sensitive data
-I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security
+I want to randomly generate a password that meets certain criteria So that I can create a strong password that provides greater security

 # My Task